Speech & Language Development in Preschoolers (Singapore Guide)

 TL;DR: Is your child's speech on track?
 Age-by-age milestones for 3-6 year olds, signs of delay, when to see a therapist, and how to support language at home.

-This guide covers age-by-age speech milestones for Singapore preschoolers, how to tell the difference between normal variation and genuine delay, when and where to seek help in Singapore, and practical strategies to support your child's language development at home.
+This guide covers age-by-age milestones for Singapore preschoolers, how to tell normal variation from genuine delay, where to get help in Singapore, and practical things you can do at home — including some I only learned because a therapist showed me.

 Speech vs Language: Understanding the Difference

-Speech refers to the physical production of sounds — how clearly your child pronounces words, whether they can make specific sounds (like "r" or "th"), and the fluency and rhythm of their talking.
+Speech is the physical act of producing sounds — how clearly your child pronounces words, whether they can make certain sounds (like "r" or "th"), and the rhythm and flow of their talking.

-Language refers to the system of communication — vocabulary, grammar, sentence structure, and the ability to understand and express meaning.
-Language has two components:
+Language is the whole communication system — vocabulary, grammar, sentence structure, and the ability to both understand and express meaning.
+Language has two sides:

-- Receptive language is what your child understands (can they follow instructions? do they understand questions?)
+- Receptive language is what your child understands.
+Can they follow instructions?
+Do they understand questions directed at them?

-- Expressive language is what your child can say (can they describe events? ask questions? tell a story?)
+- Expressive language is what your child can say.
+Can they describe something that happened?
+Ask questions?
+Tell a simple story?

 Age-by-Age Speech and Language Milestones